assocworks/omnipaymultiprocessor/README.md

 Changes are commented and labelled with 'aiden'.

 New file:
-- Added an .mgd file for PayFast to the Eileen's extension's Metadata folder. /Metadata/omnipay_PayFast.mgd.php
+- Added an .mgd file for PayFast to Eileen's extension's Metadata folder. /Metadata/omnipay_PayFast.mgd.php

 Edited files:
 - /CRM/Core/Payment/OmnipayMultiProcessor.php